Consultation and Discussion Papers

 Time Allocations and Daily Recovery Rates

-In July last year the Committee issued a consultation paper on its proposed reforms to the time allocations rules contained within Schedule 3 of the High Court Rules, as well as its regular review of the appropriate daily recovery rates provided for in Schedules 2 of the High Court Rules and District Court Rules.
-Please refer to the following consultation paper:
+In July 2011 the Committee issued a consultation paper on its proposed reforms to the time allocations rules contained within Schedule 3 of the High Court Rules, as well as its regular review of the appropriate daily recovery rates provided for in Schedules 2 of the High Court Rules and District Court Rules.
+Please refer to the following consultation paper: Consultation paper on time allocations and daily recovery rates

 The changes to the two schedules are being kept under review and the Committee welcomes practitioner comment.